-You cannot change plans because of changes to the provider network.
+You cannot change health plans out of Open Season because of changes to the provider network.

 How we pay providers

 When you use a PPO provider or facility, our Plan allowance is the negotiated rate for the service.
 You are not responsible for charges above the negotiated amount.